neuralmagic/sparsify/README.md

 To compare the results of your Experiment with the original dense baseline model, use the `deepsparse.benchmark` command with your original model and the new optimized model on your deployment hardware.
 Models that have been optimized using Sparsify will generally run performantly on DeepSparse, Neural Magic's sparsity-aware CPU inference runtime.

-For more information on benchmarking, see the [DeepSparse Benchmarking User Guide](https://github.com/neuralmagic/deepsparse/blob/main/docs/user-guide/deepsparse-benchmarking.md).
+See the [DeepSparse Benchmarking User Guide](https://github.com/neuralmagic/deepsparse/blob/main/docs/user-guide/deepsparse-benchmarking.md) for more information on benchmarking.

 Here is an example of a `deepsparse.benchmark`command: